-Assessment Strategy: Students are to choose one of the following Alfred Hitchcock films: The 39 Steps; The Lady Vanishes; Rebecca; Spellbound; Notorious; Rope; Strangers on a Train; To Catch a Thief; North by Northwest; Marny; Frenzy; or Stage Fright, The Man Who Knew Too Much, and respond to and address the elements outlined in the assignment task sheet.
+Assessment Strategy: Students are to choose one of the following Alfred Hitchcock films: The 39 Steps; The Lady Vanishes; Rebecca; Spellbound; Notorious; Rope; ; To Catch a Thief;; Marny; Frenzy; Stage Fright, or The Man Who Knew Too Much, and respond to and address the elements outlined in the assignment task sheet.
 Each section of the assignment should be between 300 - 500 words in length (no more than 1500 words in total,+/- 10%).
-The assignment task sheet will be provided in class, and located on the 1009HUM course website via the Griffith College Student Portal.
+The assignment task sheet will be provided in class, and located on the 1009LHS course website via the Griffith College Student Portal.